shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_9/README.md

 9. Create Security Group and Enable MYSQL/Aurora. <br/>
    MYSQL/Aurora are database.

-10. To access this databse we will give "custom" instead of Anywhere because we want to access this database from public subnet instance.Whatever the instance in public subnet can connect to database but other than public subnet instance no one can connect to database.
+10. To access this databse we will give "custom" instead of Anywhere because we want to access this database from public subnet instance.
+Whatever the instance in public subnet can connect to database but other than public subnet instance no one can connect to database.

 11. Mention this 10.0.2.0/24 IP of Public Subnet in MYSQL/Aurora database .